Open-S2/open-vector-tile/vector-tile-spec/1.0.0/README.md

 A Layer MAY contain an `indices` field.

-A Layer MAY contain a `tesselation` field.
+A Layer MAY contain a `tessellation` field.

 **Encoding**: